 You will not be able to map to any fields in your object that are non-mutable, such as auto-increment or formula fields.

 Knack Tip: You can batch import images.
 The image field must be set to upload, not URL.
-The import file will contain URLs to the images wherever they're currently being hosted.
+The import file will contain and <img> tag or URLs to the images wherever they're currently being hosted.
 Upon import, the images will be uploaded to our image server.
 There are issues with importing images from Dropbox URLs - they have to be the specific image URL for public use.

-You can use an import to create connections between records.
-Similar to matching to existing fields in the object, you can match to fields in a connecting object.
+You can use an import to create connections to other records.
+When you import records into an existing object, you can choose which field from that object to match the column in your CSV to.
+Likewise, you can can also match a column in your CSV to a field in a connecting object.
 Knack will then use that match to find a record to connect to.

-In the example above, a spreadsheet of employees is being imported.
-A column of company names is being matched to a connected company object's name field.
-The import will use the value of that column to search for any companies with the same name.
-If it finds one, it will connect the employee record to that company.
+In the example above, we’re importing a CSV of employees.
+We match a column for company names is to a connected Company object's Company name field.
+The import will use the value of that column to search for any companies that have the same name.
+If it finds one, it will connect the employee record - created by the row in the CSV - to that company.

 Import Names & Addresses